qdw/mac-run-bash-profile-at-login-time/README.txt

 D) If you wish, remove this directory.

-    Manifest:
+    Manifest

-run_bash_login.scpt   the AppleScript source code. run_bash_login.app    the application bundle.
+run_bash_login.applescript   the AppleScript source code. run_bash_login.app           the application bundle.
 README                       this file
 Examples/                    examples of commands you might want to put in your
-                      ~/.bash_login.
+                             ~/.bash_login
+    Troubleshooting

+In the unlikely even that the script doesn't work, try the following:

+- Make sure your ~/.bash_profile (or ~/.bash_login, or ~/.profile)
+is readable by you: run Terminal and do chmod u+r ~/.bash_profile.

+- Add this line to the top of your ~/.bash_profile (or whatever):

+touch ~/Desktop/bash_file_ran

+Then double-click the app again.
+If that file appears, then your bash file is running, after all.
+Of course, the commands in your file could be failing…

+- Open the source file, run_bash_login.applescript, in the AppleScript Editor application, and press the Run button.
+This should give you an informative message as to what's going wrong.

+- If you think there's something wrong with the app, please send me a bug report.

 Copyright (c) 2009, Quinn Weaver
 All rights reserved.